 On the third day on one of our hikes Luc fell backwards and broke 3 ribs.
 The crew provided him with pain medication and they would ask several times a day how he was feeling.
 Just to make sure that there was no internal bleeding.

 Sleeping on a field bed and go rafting with 3 broken ribs is not a very comfortable thing to do.
-However Luc decided for himself that he was still mobile enough to continue our Colorado white water rafting.
+However Luc decided for himself that he was still mobile enough to continue enjoying our Colorado white water rafting trip.

 What if you just had enough?

 Then you have to sit this one out and wait until you have reached the end.